Sex positivity isn’t just a buzzword.

 #5: Explore Your Own Body

 While sex positivity may feel like an individual and lonely pursuit at times, know that it is a truly worthwhile journey of self-discovery and self-love, and still very possible to practice even in the middle of an oppressive environment.
-Yes, it may seem like an long uphill road towards a healthy perspective on sex in many cultures, but luckily, you can always start with becoming more confident in yourself.
+Yes, it may seem like an long uphill road towards a healthy perspective on sex in many cultures.
+Luckily, you can always start with becoming more confident in yourself.